 Prior to requesting a Final Inspection, the Design Professional shall submit to the Regional District complete Record Documents, a completed Certification of Installed Works, all applicable test results (chlorination, pressure, leakage, health, commissioning, etc.), and Certificate of Approval for electrical works (pump stations, wells, lighting, controls, etc.) The Final Inspection shall be arranged by the Design Professional on completion of the work.
 This shall be directed by the Design Professional in the presence of approved representatives of the Regional District and the installation Contractor.
 A complete list of deficiencies identified during the final inspection shall be prepared by the Design Professional.
 Once the deficiencies have been satisfactorily rectified, the Design Professional shall so notify the Regional District.
-The date of the Final Inspection will generally be regarded as the commencement of the guarantee period, unless significant deficiencies critical to the effective operation of the system are found at the inspection, at the discretion of the Regional District.
+The date of the Final Inspection will generally be regarded as the commencement of the system are found at the inspection, at the discretion of the Regional District.